Does your Agency need a Fractional CMO?

 Marketing activity from your competitors is driving you up the wall with envy.

-Hiring a Fractional CMO isn’t just about plugging a gap and ticking “worry about marketing” off your list.
-Well, it’s certainly one of the advantages, but introducing fractional leadership to your agency marketing efforts is more about bringing the leadership, accountability, and structure that ensures marketing is a valuable, strategic function of your business rather than an afterthought.
+Well, it’s certainly one of the advantages, but introducing fractional leadership to your agency marketing efforts is more about bringing the senior leadership, accountability, and structure that ensures marketing is a valuable, strategic function of your business rather than a stress or an accidental afterthought.

 I’m beginning to receive more enquiries about this area as more agencies look to seriously level up everything they’ve done before in order to compete effectively within an increasingly demanding and cut-throat industry.